Online Learning with Bounded Recall: Stationary Bounded-Recall Algorithms

 \subsection{Averaging over restarts}

-In the previous section, we showed that running a mean-based learning algorithm over the restricted history does not result in a low-regret strongly history-restricted learning algorithm.
-But are there \textit{non-mean-based} algorithms which lead to low-regret strongly history-restricted algorithms?
-Do low-regret strongly history-restricted algorithms exist at all?
+In the previous section, we showed that running a mean-based learning algorithm over the restricted history does not result in a low-regret stationary bounded-recall learning algorithm.
+But are there \textit{non-mean-based} algorithms which lead to low-regret stationary bounded-recall algorithms?
+Do low-regret stationary bounded-recall algorithms exist at all?

 In this section, we will show that the answer to both of these questions is yes.
-We begin by constructing a strongly $M$-history-restricted algorithm called the \textsc{AverageRestart} algorithm (Algorithm~\ref{alg:avg_restart_NR}) which incurs per-round regret of at most $O(\sqrt{(\log d)/M})$ (matching the lower bound of Theorem \ref{thm:lb}).
+We begin by constructing a stationary $M$-bounded-recall algorithm called the \textsc{AverageRestart} algorithm (Algorithm~\ref{alg:avg_restart_NR}) which incurs per-round regret of at most $O(\sqrt{(\log d)/M})$ (matching the lower bound of Theorem \ref{thm:lb}).
 Intuitively, \textsc{AverageRestart} randomizes over several different versions of \textsc{PeriodicRestart} -- in particular, one can view the output of \textsc{AverageRestart} as first randomly sampling a starting point $s$ uniformly over the last $M$ rounds, and outputting the action that $\cA$ would play having only seen rewards $r_{s}$ through $r_{t-1}$ (if $s \leq 0$ or $s > T$, we assume that $r_{s} = 0$).
-Note that this algorithm is strongly $M$-history-restricted, as no step of this algorithm depends specifically on the round $t$.
+Note that this algorithm is stationary $M$-bounded-recall, as no step of this algorithm depends specifically on the round $t$.